 Advertisement

-How Swiggy Will Utilize the IPO Funds
+How Swiggy will Utilise the IPO Funds

 If Swiggy is successful in raising Rs 3,750 crore through the IPO, it plans to use Rs 586.20 crore to invest in technology and cloud infrastructure.
-Additionally, the company will invest in its material subsidy Scootsy, for repayment or pre-payment and also in the in the expansion of dark stores.
+Additionally, the company will invest in its material subsidy Scootsy, for repayment or pre-payment and also in the expansion of dark stores.
 For Scootsy, Rs 559.10 crore will be allocated to focus on dark stores and Rs 423.30 crore for license payments.

 In terms of quick commerce, the company has highlighted that the region-wise revenue of their dark stores is not disclosed.